IMG1 DRM - The Claim Stage II 2160

 Days Without Spring (Dias sin primavera) is a feature film currently in development, to be filmed in Patagonia, Argentina.
 A noir-crime film, Franco is looking to adapt her own visual style to help Days Without Spring find its own aesthetic form.

-Irene Franco is an Argentine director based between Naarm and Buenos Aires.
+Irene Franco (she/her) is an Argentine director based between Naarm and Buenos Aires.
 She has directed the feature films Eva y el Aluvión Zoológico (2017) and Los Errantes (2020).
 She is currently developing the feature film Dias sin primavera and the children's animated short film ¿Donde esta mi lapiz amarillo?

 This film is in the early stages of development.